a training question on how we can help you with your horse?

 • Hoof care - $250

-• Medical care - $300 (can vary depending on how serious an injury or sickness is)
+• Medical care - $500 (can vary depending on how serious an injury or sickness is)

-Which totals $3645 a year or $304 a month.
+Which totals $4145 a year or $345 a month.
 If you are wanting to competitively show or want to travel a lot with your horse then there are additional expenses.

 Tack wise if one is just wanting to have basic fun with their horse and one is physically fit you can get by with a halter, lead rope, reins, and a bareback pad and a training stick.
-All of which you can get for around a total of $500 or less.
-If you plan on doing upper level fancy things or trail ride for more than 3 hours at a time then a bit, bridle, saddle pad, and saddle will be needed.
+All of which you can get for around a total of $500.
+If you plan on doing upper level tasks or trail ride for more than 3 hours at a time then a bit, bridle, saddle pad, and saddle will be needed.
 We recommend good quality saddles with a Wade tree that fit the horse well and don't cause discomfort.
-If you want a leather one you will be looking at starting prices new of $2000 and will last 20 to 30 years or more.
+If you want a leather one you will be looking at starting prices new of $2200 and will last 20 to 30 years or more.
 Saddle pads also need to be of exceptional quality otherwise they'll wear out in a year and cause discomfort to your horse.
 Starting prices for the good ones are around $150 to $300.

 We recommend that one should set aside at least 10% of your annual horse budget towards education for you.
 This way you can continue to improve both your skills and your horses.